sourcegraph/about/content/blogposts/2024/cody-vscode-1-12-0-release.md

 ### Cody now tracks @-mentioned files against the max context window

-As you @-mention files, Cody will now track the number of characters in those files against the context window limit of the selected chat model.
+As you @-mention files, Cody will now track the number of characters in those files against the context window limit of our system.
 As you @-mention multiple files, Cody will calculate how many tokens of the context window are remaining.
 As the remaining context window shrinks, you’ll eventually see “File too large” errors when trying to @-mention more files.
+Over the coming weeks we expect to drastically increase the available context window, stay tuned!

 ### Improved context quality for JS, TS, Python, and Go